larrasket/metaexodus/README.md

 and data, then recreates everything locally.
 Perfect for developers who need a local copy of production data for testing and development.

-## What it does

-- Connects to your Metabase instance
-- Downloads all table structures and data
-- Creates identical tables in your local PostgreSQL
-- Shows progress with nice terminal output
-- Handles errors gracefully with retries

 ## Requirements

 - Node.js 16+